educational

 A declined transaction isn’t just a technical error; it’s lost revenue you fought hard to earn.
 But here’s some good news for adult merchants: The same technology that helps the world’s largest subscription services smoothly process millions of monthly subscriptions is now available to you as well.

-For years, streaming giants like Netflix have utilized network tokens and transaction cryptograms to prove their transactions are authentic, secure and recurring, without triggering false fraud alerts or other issues that can cause declines.
+For years, streaming giants like Netflix have utilized network tokens and transaction cryptograms to ensure their transactions are authentic, secure and recurring, without triggering false fraud alerts or other issues that can cause declines.
 Hearing terms like “token” or “cryptogram” might lead you to assume that we must be talking about cryptocurrency, the blockchain, bitcoin or digital wallets.
 But in fact, we are discussing the advanced security infrastructure embedded within card scheme networks like Visa.
 It is the gold standard for securing recurring revenue and boosting approval rates.

 Even if a customer gets a new physical card sent to them in the mail, the network token you hold on file can be automatically updated in the background.
 You don’t need to call the customer or ask for new numbers.
 The token simply continues to work.